 Q. What types of access controls can I set for the management of my Domains on Amazon Route 53?

-You can control management access to your Amazon Route 53 hosted zone by using the AWS Identity and Access Management (IAM) service.
+You can control management access to your Amazon Route 53 hosted zone and individual resource record sets by using the AWS Identity and Access Management (IAM) service.
 AWS IAM allows you to control who in your organization can make changes to your DNS records by creating multiple users and managing the permissions for each of these users within your AWS Account.
 Learn more about AWS IAM here.

 Q. I have subscribed for Amazon Route 53 but when I try to use the service it says "The AWS Access Key ID needs a subscription for the service."